Contact: Jenifer Grady

 For Immediate Release

 The survey gives national-level mean and quartile data.
-The printed reports include analysis of salary trends and an extensive appendix of other sources of compensation data within and outside of the library profession.
+The report includes analysis of salary trends and an extensive appendix of other sources of compensation data within and outside of the library profession.
 The median salary was $50,976.
 Salaries ranged from $22,000 to $253,500.

-The Librarian Salary Survey continues more than 20 years of collecting and reporting salary data for six positions requiring an ALA-accredited master's degree in library science.
-The survey was completed with consultation from Denise M. Davis, director of the ALA Office for Research and Statistics, and conducted by The Management Association of Illinois.
+Both surveys were completed with consultation from Denise Davis, director of the ALA Office for Research and Statistics, and conducted by The Management Association of Illinois.

 The American Library Association-Allied Professional Association: the Organization for the Advancement of Library Employees is a service organization to the American Library Association and has as one of its missions supporting salary improvement initiatives for library workers.
-Please contact the ALA-APA Office at (800) 545-2433, ext.
-2424 or email@example.com with questions or comments.
+Please contact the ALA-APA Office at 800-545-2433, x2424 or email@example.com with questions or comments.